B2B Advertising in 2024: The Definitive Guide

 Ideal Customer Profile (ICP) The perfect person your product can benefit.

 Unfortunately there are many more terms you’ll need throughout your B2B career 😂 and every company creates their own (it’s a constant struggle) but these 20 will give you a solid foundation.
+For a great list of b2b terms check out our B2B Advertising Glossary.

 Top 3 B2B Revenue Models